 Shell opens 10 MW German hydrogen electrolyser to boost green fuel output

-FRANKFURT, July 2 (Reuters) - Royal Dutch Shell (RDSa.L) on Friday launched Europe's biggest hydrogen electrolysis plant at the Wesseling site of its Rheinland refinery after two years of construction, as it expands further into alternative energies.
+FRANKFURT (Reuters) - Royal Dutch Shell on Friday launched Europe’s biggest hydrogen electrolysis plant at the Wesseling site of its Rheinland refinery after two years of construction, as it expands further into alternative energies.

 The Refhyne plant, with a 10 megawatt (MW) capacity, will produce green fuels as part of a European Union-funded consortium which is already setting its sights on a 100 MW facility at the site near Cologne.